 - Establish a plan for testing before the translated content is available to real users

-The ways in which you can tackle website optimization for international customers are endless.
+There are endless ways you can tackle website optimization for international customers.
 While it can seem overwhelming at first, the key is to do your diligent research, establish a budget, and hire the right professionals who have an understanding of SEO, multi-language tactics, and translation services, in general, to ensure you’re hitting the mark.

 At the end of the day, there are plenty of web optimization strategies you can approach on your own, but when it comes to optimization for a global market, it pays off to receive professional input.
 Establish your budget today, set a timeline, and get started on transforming your website.